David Hayman: Career

 In 2009, Hayman appeared in an episode of the BBC series Robin Hood.
 In September 2011, Hayman hosted a documentary reconstructing the unsolved murders of Glasgow serial killer Bible John, who murdered three young women in the late 1960s.
 The documentary was named In Search of Bible John, and looked at the evidence which links Peter Tobin to the killings.

 In 2012, Hayman played the Earl of Worcester in the BBC2 adaptation of Henry IV, Part I.

 On stage, Hayman appeared as Chris in the 2011 production of Eugene O'Neill's Anna Christie at the Donmar Theatre, London.
 In 2012, he returned to the Citizens Theatre in Glasgow to play the lead in King Lear alongside George Costigan.

 In March 2014, Hayman presented a BBC Two documentary exploring how shipbuilding industry along the river Clyde and four resulting ships; Cutty Sark, CS Mackay-Bennett, CSS Robert E. Lee and helped shaped up the Commonwealth.
 In July 2016, Hayman presented a BBC Two documentary highlighting Scapa Flow's key role in World War I.

 In November 2018, Hayman presented a BBC One documentary telling the story of Captain Jack McCleery and his role, alongside his colleagues, in pioneering Royal Navy's naval aviation with their trial flight on HMS Furious and the subsequent Tondern raid.
 In 2019, he appeared in the Scottish film Our Ladies (2019), alongside Marli Siu.

 In 2021, he starred in the British crime movie Bull (2021), alongside Neil Maskell.
 The same year, he presented Wonders of Scotland with David Hayman (documentary series) (2021) on ITV.

 Charity work and awards

 In 1992, Hayman was awarded the Glasgow Lord Provost's award for outstanding services to the performing arts.
-In 2001 he founded the humanitarian charity Spirit Aid which is dedicated to children of the world whose lives have been devastated by war, genocide, poverty, abuse or lack of opportunity at home and abroad.
+In 2001 he founded the humanitarian charity Spirit Aid which is dedicated to children of the world whose lives have been devastated by war, genocide, poverty, abuse or lack of opportunity.
 Hayman is currently Head of Operations of the charity which undertakes humanitarian relief projects from Kosovo to Palestine, Guinea-Bissau, Afghanistan, Sri Lanka, Cambodia, Malawi and South Africa.

 Personal life

-David Hayman has three sons: David Jr., Sammy, and Sean.
+David Hayman has three sons, including David Jr..